 related to matters specifically exempt from disclosure by other law,

-related to disclosure of privileged or confidential trade secretes and commercial or financial information,
+related to disclosure of privileged or confidential trade secrets and commercial or financial information,

 accusing a person of a crime or formally censuring a person,